-A staffing will be convened for any child that has a new medical diagnosis, change in health or behavioral status, and/or a new medical plan.
-During the staffing, staff will be made aware of participant's health status, medication, triggers, symptoms, and the appropriate medication administration.
-Upon completion of the staffing, participant will be allowed to return to the program.
-For any ongoing medical treatment and diagnosis, family advocates will request an update on status every three (3) months per Louisiana state licensing requirements.
+Staffing will be convened for any child that has a new medical diagnosis, change in health or behavioral status, and/or a new medical plan.
+During the staffing, staff will be made aware of the participant's health status, medication, triggers, symptoms, and the appropriate medication administration.
+Upon completion of the staffings, participants will be allowed to return to the program.
+For any ongoing medical treatment and diagnosis, family advocates will request an update on the status every six (6) months per Louisiana state licensing requirements.